An intriguing way to explore the Purbeck countryside and Jurassic coastline is via the Lulworth Range walks.

 With both inland and coastal routes, the Lulworth Range walks open up a wealth of pathways to explore, and include the famous ‘ghost village’ of Tyneham, abandoned in WWII.

-Situated on land owned by the Ministry of Defence (partially acquired in 1917, and further later ahead of D-Day), and still used by the Armoured Fighting Vehicles (AFV) Gunnery School, the range walks are only open to the public at certain times.
+Situated on land owned by the Ministry of Defence (partially acquired in 1917, and further later on, ahead of D-Day), the ranges are still used by the Armoured Fighting Vehicles (AFV) Gunnery School.
+As such, the range walks are only open to the public at certain times.

 For your safety, the MoD requests that walkers adhere to the restrictions and stick to paths as indicated.

 Typical opening times

 Both the ranges walks and Tyneham village are generally open at weekends and during school holidays.

 Live firing range timings can change, so it’s always best to check in advance of visiting: www.gov.uk/government/publications/lulworth-firing-notice

-You can also call the following number for an automated message on firing status: 01929 404714.
+You can also call the following number for an automated message on the current firing status: 01929 404714.